New: Explore Deutschland Portfolio! Invest in trustworthy, regional climate projects.

 The transition from NFRD to CSRD is governed by a phased timeline.
 The CSRD will be applicable in stages, beginning with companies already subject to the NFRD in fiscal years starting on or after January 1, 2024.
 The directive will gradually encompass a wider range of companies over the following years, with the intent to include even SMEs listed on regulated markets by 2026, subject to certain exemptions.
 This staged approach allows companies ample time to prepare for compliance, ensuring they can meet the more comprehensive reporting requirements.

-Considerations for Sustainability Managers
+Considerations of NFRD for Sustainability Managers

 For sustainability managers navigating this transition, several key considerations should be top of mind: